 Atlantic City casinos reopen in a changed pandemic world

 ATLANTIC CITY, N.J.
-(AP) — For the first time in 108 days, slot machines will beep, dice will tumble and cards will be dealt at Atlantic City’s casinos Thursday as they reopen amid a coronavirus pandemic that has drastically changed things both inside and outside the casino walls.
+(AP) — Eager to hit the slot machines and table games after a 108-day absence, gamblers wore face masks and did without smoking and drinking Thursday as Atlantic City’s casinos reopened amid the coronavirus pandemic that has drastically changed things both inside and outside the casino walls.

-Gamblers will not be allowed to smoke, drink or eat anything inside the casinos.
-They will have to wear masks while in public areas of the casino, and they will have their temperatures checked upon entering.
+Compliance with a series of anti-virus measures imposed by New Jersey Gov. Phil Murphy appeared to be nearly universal, at least in the early going.
+In 2 1/2 hours on the gambling floor of the Hard Rock casino, an Associated Press reporter did not see a single customer without a face mask.
+A few wore full face-covering hoods that extended to their chests.

+Opening day crowds were small.
+The casinos are limited to no more than 25% of usual capacity, but that did not appear to be a problem Thursday morning.
+Patrons for the most part observed social distancing guidelines as well, helped along by plexiglass dividers between seats at card, craps and roulette tables, and slot machines turned off at certain intervals to create distance between players.

+“Accept, adapt and have fun,” said Mike McLaughlin of Willow Grove, Pennsylvania.
+“I’m a gambler; this is what I do.”

+“We’re ready to hit it up, go big and hit it hard, and bring home cash,” said his friend, Johnny Solis, also of Willow Grove, as he slipped off his sneaker and pulled out a damp wad of $1,000 in cash.
+“It’s time to go spend this.”

-Five of the nine casinos — Hard Rock, Ocean, Resorts, Tropicana and Golden Nugget — will open their doors Thursday morning, the first day New Jersey allows them to.
-Three others, Caesars, Bally’s and Harrah’s, will reopen Friday, after allowing their highest rollers a one-day head start on Thursday.
+Five of the nine casinos — Hard Rock, Ocean, Resorts, Tropicana and Golden Nugget — reopened their doors Thursday morning, the first day New Jersey allowed them to.
+Three others, Caesars, Bally’s and Harrah’s, will reopen Friday, after allowing their highest rollers a one-day head start Thursday.

-The last-minute changes, announced in a late-night press release Monday, rocked Atlantic City’s casinos, forcing them to abandon reopening plans they had spent months making.
+On Monday, Murphy canceled what would have been the start of indoor dining in New Jersey.
+That rocked Atlantic City’s casinos, forcing them to abandon reopening plans they had spent months making.

-“Honestly, we were totally surprised,” said Ron Baumann, regional president of Caesars Entertainment, which owns three Atlantic City casinos.
-“Our plans were to open up the restaurants at 25% capacity, and we were ready to do that.
-We’ve spent the last 2 1/2 days scrambling to come up with a new plan.”

-The casinos can offer take-out food to be eaten outdoors or in hotel rooms.
-Those that have outdoor beach or Boardwalk bars will use them; others are improvising by bringing food trucks to their entrances, or, as Harrah’s is doing, moving a portable version of its Gordon Ramsay steakhouse to a tented rooftop area, dubbing it “Ramsey On The Roof.”

-Resorts is using ultraviolet light among its disinfectants, and each of the casinos has brought on extra cleaning staff to give extra attention to slot machines, kiosks, bathrooms and guest rooms.

-Many casinos have erected plexiglass barriers to separate card players, and most have turned off slot machines at specific intervals to enforce distance between people who play them.

-New Jersey shut down the casinos on March 16, and visitors returning to Atlantic City will notice some changes since then.
-They’ll drive past billboards on the Atlantic City Expressway advertising concerts by ‘70s pop acts that were never held.
-And when they stop at the first traffic light at the end of the Expressway, they’ll notice some stores in Atlantic City’s outlet mall district that are still boarded up from a night of protests on May 31 over the death of George Floyd days earlier.
+Visitors returning to Atlantic City noticed some changes since the casinos were last open in March.
+They drove past billboards on the Atlantic City Expressway advertising concerts by ‘70s pop acts that were never held.
+When they stopped at the first traffic light at the end of the Expressway, they might have noticed some stores in Atlantic City’s outlet mall district that are still boarded up from a night of protests May 31 over the death of George Floyd days earlier.

 The 3 1/2-month shutdown has been devastating to the casinos’ finances, as well as those of the thousands of people who work in them.
 In April, the first full month the casinos were closed, Atlantic City’s gambling revenue declined by nearly 69% compared with the same month a year earlier.
 Statistics for May and June were similarly dire.